Deep dive into nation’s history and civics teaching earns mixed report card on race issues

 Rather than adopt a polar position of the sort pushed by The New York Times or the Trump administration, the report urges states to take a more measured approach.
 The authors suggested a deeper, two-year commitment to U.S. history and more precise civics standards.

-That would put their solution at odds with a Biden administration proposal to have the Department of Education favor initiatives using critical race theory and The 1619 Project when it awards grants for history and civics education.
+Their solution is at odds with a Biden administration proposal to have the Department of Education favor initiatives using critical race theory and The 1619 Project when it awards grants for history and civics education.

 The administration called for more “action civics,” which supporters say instructs students in real-life political processes.
 Critics say the approach too often devolves into recruitment of children in partisan policy disagreements.

-Although the report suggests participatory projects for high school civics students, Mr. Finn said educators should take great care to represent a wide spectrum of policies.
+The report suggests participatory projects for high school civics students, but Mr. Finn said educators should take great care to represent a wide spectrum of policies.

 He noted that teachers years ago were too quick to recruit students into campaigns against nuclear weapons and said environmental projects could prove problematic today.